How to Prepare for an FDA BIMO Inspection A Clinical Investigator’s Compliance Guide

 During the inspection, FDA staff may ask site personnel questions to confirm their understanding of the study.
 These may include:

-Encourage staff to answer clearly and only within their area of work.
-If they’re unsure, it’s okay to say they will find the correct information.
+✅ Encourage staff to answer clearly and only within their area of work.
+If they’re unsure, it’s acceptable to say they will find the correct information.

 10. Know What to Expect After the Inspection